Club Directory by Category

 Snaggletooth is Bates’ only literary arts magazine.
 We plan to publish our first issue at the end of the 2018 short term.
-At snaggletooth, we aim to create a community of writers and artists through publishing issues bi-annually, hosting open workshops, and public readings, as well as publishing work online.
+At snaggletooth, we aim to create a community of writers and artists through publishing print issues annually, hosting open workshops, and public readings, as well as publishing work online.
 We welcome everyone to get involved and submit creative writing and visual art, regardless of experience!
 Check out our website: snaggletoothmagazine.com.
 Virtual issue coming soon!

-The Strange Bedfellows is the one and only improvisational comedy group at Bates, and the third best thing about Bates College according to CollegeProwler.com.
-They perform both short-form as well as long-form improv and continually explore and experiment with different types of long-form improv structures.
-The Bedfellows perform bimonthly at different venues all over campus as well as at venues in Lewiston such as She Doesn’t Like Guthrie’s.
-They also perform at other colleges such as Skidmore College for the annual National College Comedy Festival that Skidmore hosts every year.
-The Bedfellows bring professional improv and sketch comedy groups to Bates, who in the past, have included The Upright Citizens Brigade Touring Company and The Late Night Players.
+The Strange Bedfellows is the one and only improvisational comedy group at Bates!
+They perform both short- and long-form improv and continually explore and experiment with different types of improv and comedy structures.
+The Bedfellows perform bimonthly at different venues across campus and shows are open to all community members!
 The main goal of The Strange Bedfellows is to bring laughter to the Bates community and the surrounding areas of Lewiston and Auburn using the increasingly popular art form of improvisational comedy as a tool and a medium.
 Auditions for The Strange Bedfellows are held once a year at the beginning of every fall semester and are open to everyone– experience not necessary!

 TakeNote is a dashing co-ed a cappella group founded in 2008.
 Our repertoire consists of an eclectic blend of classics and current hits, ranging from pop to folk to rap.
 We perform at all of the major concerts on campus as well as the community.
 We have also toured around New England and up to Montreal.
 Intrigued?
 Come audition!
 We’re always looking for new members to join in on the fun.
 Also check out our website www.BatesTakeNote.com or visit our Facebook page!